lint-staged/lint-staged/README.md

 See [examples](#examples) and [configuration](#configuration) below.

-> I recommend using [pre-commit](https://github.com/observing/pre-commit) or [husky](https://github.com/typicode/husky) to manage git hooks but you can use whatever you want.
+> I recommend using [husky](https://github.com/typicode/husky) to manage git hooks but you can use any other tool.

 ## Configuration